 Last Updated: 4/15/2014

 By Manya Kaczkowski

-Art Fair on the Square is a can’t-miss-it summertime destination for fine arts enthusiasts from across the Midwest.
-The annual art fair, organized by the Madison Museum of Contemporary Art on the grounds of the state capitol, will feature music, entertainment, and outdoor dining, as well as the work of nearly 500 juried artists exhibiting works from every niche of the visual arts.
-A companion show, Art Fair Off the Square, shows and sells the work of 140 Wisconsin artisans on the esplanade of the Monona Terrace Community Center.
+Every July, Art Fair on the Square is a can’t-miss-it summertime destination for fine arts enthusiasts from across the Midwest.
+The annual art fair, organized by the Madison Museum of Contemporary Art on the grounds of the state Capitol, features music, entertainment and outdoor dining, as well as the work of nearly 500 juried artists exhibiting works from every niche of the visual arts.

 Manya Kaczkowski is a freelance travel, food and lifestyle writer from Menomonee Falls.
 Content produced in cooperation with Wisconsin Trails.